tekknolagi/tekknolagi.github.com/_posts/2025-12-12-inlining-heuristics.md

 Even if we had a bunch of other optimizations such as load-store elimination or escape analysis, they would not be able to do much: pretty much everything escapes and is effectful.
 That is, unless we *inline*.
+Inlining is the lever that enables a bunch of other optimization passes to kick in.

 ## Inlining: the "easy" part